-Prerequisite: 90.161 Co-requisite: 90.101
+Prerequisite: 90.161.
+Co-requisite: 90.101

 Builds upon the introduction to criminal law and process in the compulsory core curriculum.
-Examines such matters as white collar and corporate crime; gaming and betting regulation; legal pluralism and criminal responsibility; 'quasi-criminal' proceedings, such as children's courts, visiting justice hearings, mental health review tribunals, habitual criminal and inebriates hearings, and selected domestic tribunals, such as sporting disciplinary bodies; the emergence of an Australian criminal code; comparative criminal law, particularly focusing on North America and Pacific Islands developments; and current issues in criminal justice administration.
+Examines such matters as white collar and corporate crime; gaming and betting regulation; legal pluralism and criminal responsibility; "quasi-criminal" proceedings, such as children's courts, visiting justice hearings, mental health review tribunals, habitual criminal and inebriates hearings, and selected domestic tribunals, such as sporting disciplinary bodies; codification of the criminal and and the emergence of an Australian criminal code; comparative criminal law, particularly focusing on North America and Pacific Islands developments; and current issues in criminal justice administration.
 Also emphasises practical legal skills, such as legislative drafting and statutory interpretation, and where practicable there may be a limited clinical component.